 top of page

-Case Study: Pink Lady House
+The Pink Lady House

 Discover how we revitalized a 1950s home, affectionately named "The Pink Lady," by transforming its disjointed layout into a modern, open living space.
 Our innovative approach maximized lake views and honored the home's midcentury roots while incorporating contemporary design elements.